-There’s no more rewarding investment than planting trees.
-Apple trees that you plant early next spring may start yielding fruit in three to four years.
+There’s no more rewarding investment than planting apple trees.
+Trees that you plant early next spring may start yielding fruit in three to four years.
 But they’ll be giving joy almost immediately.
-Planting apple trees with your children can be especially rewarding.
+Growing and caring for apples with your children can be especially rewarding.
 They’ll grow right along with your kids.
-A picture journal that begins at the first day of planting and continues through the years, with your kids standing right alongside their tree in each picture, will give you family memories that will last a lifetime, as will the tree itself.
+A picture journal that begins at the first day of planting and continues through the years, with your kids standing right alongside their tree in each picture, will give your family memories that will last a lifetime, as will the tree itself.

 As for the planting itself?
 We’ll deal with that in March.
 Until then, here’s a short history of apples in America (with great illustrations).
 Note the role of heirlooms as discussed in the article.
 Did you know that the only native apple to North America is the crab apple?
 Neither did I. Also, contrary to the notion that Johnny Appleseed was a wandering sojourner who gave away his product, we find out that he was actually quite an entrepreneur.
 Now that’s American as apple pie.